News

 • Calgary’s Hottest Neighbourhoods of 2025: Price Growth Analysis

-by Richard Lyall on 25 November 2025 at 6:54 pm
+by Joanna Gerber on 25 November 2025 at 6:54 pm

 Calgary’s housing market has been showing a great deal of variability this year.
 By September, citywide conditions had settled into balance, but several neighbourhood clusters kept prices close to last year’s levels, while some others showed modest gains.
 Calgary’s Split Market By late summer, it became apparent that Calgary wasn’t moving as a single market.